 3) Now on to putting together your delectable sandwich.

-- First a meatball (or two if you’re using a sub) on top of the toasted sub bread.
+- First a meatball (or two if you’re using a sub) on top of the toasted bread.
 You may have to cut them in half if they don’t fit easily on your sub roll.

 - Next top the meatballs with either our Homemade Slow Cooker Marinara Sauce or an all-natural or organic sauce from the store.
 I like Newman’s Own Marinara because of its simple ingredients, great flavor, and affordable price.

 - Lastly, lay 1 slice of Provolone or Mozzarella cheese (cut it in pieces to fit) over the top of the sauce.

 4) Toast your sandwich in a 350 degree oven until sandwich is warmed through and cheese is melted–about 10 minutes.

 Fast Week Night Tip: To make these on busy week nights, I make a huge batch of meatballs and sauce in advance on the weekend.
 Then, the sauce and meatballs are ready to go.
 Putting the sandwich together and toasting it takes less than 15 minutes that way!
 I freeze any sauce and meatballs are leftover or use them over spaghetti the next night.